 The student will demonstrate the achievement of the desired learning outcomes through the following assessment activities.

-- Globalassessment in both official announcements, consisting of two parts: - 1.
-Part I (uni-criterion): individual computer tests using the decisional tools seen in the classroom, corresponding to the single criteria optimization, in a case proposed by the teacher (50% of the final grade).
+Global assessment in both official announcements, consisting οf a) Part I (uni-criterion): individual computer tests using the decisional tools seen in the classroom, corresponding to the single criteria optimization, in a case proposed by the teacher (50% of the final grade).
 The computer tests will consist of two sections.
 The first (20% of the final grade), corresponding to units 1 and 2) will address the interpretation of the outputs of the software used in class.
-The second (30%), corresponding to units 3 y 4, will focus on modelling and solving problems of transport and logistics. - 2.
-Part 2 (multicriteria): presentation and defense of a project developed in small groups in which the decisional tools taught in the classroom corresponding to the multi-criteria optimization, heuristic methods and simulation will be applied to a problem as real as possible, selected by the student/s (50% of the grade).
+The second (30%), corresponding to units 3 y 4, will focus on modelling and solving problems of transport and logistics.

+b) Part 2 (multicriteria): presentation and defense of a project developed in small groups in which the decisional tools taught in the classroom corresponding to the multi-criteria optimization, heuristic methods and simulation will be applied to a problem as real as possible, selected by the student/s (50% of the grade).
 The Final projects selected by the students can address some parts of the Degree Thesis that students must submit.
 To take advantage of the synergies of teamwork, it will be favoured that the individual projects will be part of a group project that students can present collectively.
-The evaluation criteria will take into account the following issues: (i) Relevance of the selected theme (up 15 points); (ii) Modelling (up 15 points); (iii) Resolution (up 15 points); (iv) Use of the computer tools (up 15 points); (v) Exploitation and Learning (up 20 points) and (vi) formal aspects and presentation (up to 20 points).
+The evaluation criteria will take into account the following issues: (i) Relevance of the selected theme (up 15 points); (ii) Modelling (up 15 points); (iii) Resolution (up 15 points); (iv) Use of the computer tools (up 15 points); (v) Exploitation and Learning (up 20 points); (iv) Use of the computer tools (up 15 points); (v) Exploitation and Learning (up 20 points); (v) Exploitation (up 20 points); (v) Exploit points) aspects and presentation and formal (vi) (up points).
+Evaluation criteria To pass the course the student must obtain at least a score of 5 out of 10, adding the two parts.